fagan2888/Stock-Modeling/README.md

 # Predicting the Stock Market

-This is a repo for Data Mining and Predicting stock market data with sentiment data on related news.
+This is a repo for Predicting stock market data using machine learning with sentiment data on related news.
 Below are the steps in order to run models:

 ## Step 1: Web Scrape News Data with Reddit Data Extractor